data center design

 We are transitioning, and the data center has undergone several design phases.
 Initially, we started with layer 2 silos, suitable for the north-to-south traffic flows.
 However, layer 2 designs hindered east-west communication traffic flows of modern applications and restricted agility, which led to a push to break network boundaries.

-Hence, there is a move to routing at the Top of the Rack (ToR) with overlays between ToR to drive inter-application communication.
+Hence, routing at the top of the rack (ToR) with overlays between ToR is moved to drive inter-application communication.
 This is the most efficient approach, which can be accomplished in several ways.

-The demand for leaf and spine “clos” started in the data center and spread to other environments.
-A clos network is a type of non-blocking, multistage switching architecture.
 This network design extends from the central/backend data center to the micro data centers at the EdgeEdge.
 Various parts of the edge network, PoPs, central offices, and packet core have all been transformed into leaf and spine “clos” designs.

 The network overlay

-Building a complete network overlay is common to all software-defined technologies when increasing agility.
-An overlay is a solution that is abstracted from the underlying physical infrastructure.
+When increasing agility, building a complete network overlay is common to all software-defined technologies.
+An overlay is a solution abstracted from the underlying physical infrastructure.
 This means separating and disaggregating the customer applications or services from the network infrastructure.
-Think of it as a sandbox or private network for each application that is on an existing network.
+Think of it as a sandbox or private network for each application on an existing network.

-More often, the network overlay will be created with VXLAN.
+The network overlay is more often created with VXLAN.
 The Cisco ACI uses an ACI network of VXLAN for the overlay, and the underlay is a combination of BGP and IS-IS.
 The overlay abstracts a lot of complexity, and Layer 2 and 3 traffic separation is done with a VXLAN network identifier (VNI).

 The VXLAN overlay